Updated July 19, 2023

 - The physical stock certificates are to be maintained carefully since the investor would have to spend extra money to get the certificate issued if they are lost.

 - It is difficult to maintain such certificates for the investor, and every time they want to refer to the details of their holdings, they need to refer to the stock certificate, which becomes cumbersome.
-That is why having electronic records is preferred.

-Physical stock certificates are becoming less prevalent now, and their use is limited to private companies.
 The purpose of issuing stock certificates is to establish an investor’s ownership in the said number of the company’s shares.
 The investors use it as an acknowledgment or a receipt of their stock holdings in the company.

 This is a guide to Stock Certificate.
 Here we also discuss the definition and how to issue stock certificates, Along with the advantages and disadvantages.
 You may also have a look at the following articles to learn more –